dcoeurjo/lectureDG/source/c-gd-contour.rst

 **Digitization -> Constraints**

-Given the primitive (plan, circle, ..), digitization usually implies inequality system we have to solve
+Given the primitive (plan, circle, ...), digitization usually implies inequality system we have to solve

 Usually:

 * Coefficients in the inequalities are usually integers
-* Easier if we can *linearized* the system (even in higher dimensions, e.g. 3 for circles)
+* Easier if we can *linearize* the system (even in higher dimensions, e.g. 3 for circles)

 **Regularity/arithmetic in analytical representation**